Note: this post has now been updated for 18.04 LTS.

 - Sometimes the system freezes in text mode when shutting down and you have to hard reset it.

-- Audio on the laptop gets strong noise, both on Windows and Linux.
+Audio on the laptop gets strong noise, both on Windows and Linux.
 This is really, really bad DAC design.
+Apr ‘19: Firmware updates for the BIOS and the dock somehow fixed this, audio is fine now.
+The 3.5mm headphone out sounds great even on TOTL headphones.

-- Sometimes audio on the dock cuts off or becomes semi-functional, i.e. only one ear working.
-When this happens, usually both channels sound in the left ear and become distorted.
 Feb ‘18: I have been using an external DAC/amp combo for the last few months and will not be tracking this issue further.
+Apr ‘19: Fixed with latest firmwares and 18.04 LTS.

 This section had 3 more issues with VMware 12 and 16.04 LTS.
 VMware 14 and 18.04 LTS both provided big improvements here.